NikunjVats/news-feed-client/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/` if it doesn't open automatically.

 This application requires a BackEnd application as well.
-Kindly download and run that as well to run to use all features of the applicable.
+Kindly download and run that as well to use all features of the applicable.
+Download from `https://github.com/NikunjVats/NewsFeedServer`.

 IMPORTANT!!
 Please Click on button Login First to Authenticate yourself for the BackEnd application